ibm-messaging/mq-dev-patterns/amqp-qpid/README.md

     * if specified will put a persistent message.
   * custom
     * if specified the put adds custom properties to the header.
+  * object
+    * if specified adds an ObjectMessage to the message set.
+      * Hangs the application when specified and running native with GraalVM / Quarkus